 periodization of the distribution system.
 This will replace 0.5% of our 135 mile distribution system.
-The remaining \$100,000 \$900,000 will be utilized to replace 3,560 of water main.
-Actual locations are determined annually after reassessment and is budgeted to design FY 2022/23
+The remaining \$100,000 \$900,000 will be utilized to replace 3,560' of water main.
+Actual locations are determined annually after reassessment and Systematic replacement of older, deteriorated, undersized and high maintenance water mains. is budgeted to design FY 2022/23